 - Preheat oven to 350 degrees F.

-- Dredge meat in flour and pound with a meat mallet on both sides, just enough to tenderize.
+Pound meat with a meat mallet on both sides, just enough to tenderize.
 Mix salt and pepper with the flour.
 Dredge meat in flour mixture.

 - Heat olive oil in a large skillet and brown meat on both sides.
 Remove meat to a casserole dish.